opendilab/DI-engine/nervex/docs/source/installation/index.rst

 If the console print the correct version tag, you have successfully installed nerveX

-Besides, nerveX also prepare the CLI tool for nervex user, you can type the following command in your terminal
+Besides, nerveX also prepare the CLI tool for users, you can type the following command in your terminal

 .. code-block:: bash

    nervex -v

-If the terminal return the correct information, you can use this CLI tool for the common train and evaluate, you can type ``nervex -h`` for further usage
+If the terminal return the correct information, you can use this CLI tool for the common training and evaluation, you can type ``nervex -h`` for further usage